Acts 3:12-19; Psalm 4; 1 John 3:1-7; Luke 24:36b-48

 A New Day and New Adventure

-My sisters and brothers, I believe God is calling St. Monica’s to a new day, a renewed way of life, a renewed vocation, and God has in store for us a future we cannot fully fathom today.
-So, “What if” God is calling us to gather together in new ways of fellowship and fun where we can support one another.
-“What if” God is inviting us to even more ways of service and local mission in which, we continue to feed those in need, where our current mission expands even more to provide for the destitute, where we can continue to help families in our midst who cannot care for themselves.
-“What if” God is calling us to renew and expand our Christian formation programs to grow our faith together for all ages.
+Today, we celebrate a new chapter in the ministry of St. Paul’s Claremore.
+We celebrate not only Fr.
+Bill as the new Vicar, we celebrate you the people of God here.
+We celebrate your mutual ministry together and my sisters and brothers, I believe God is calling St. Paul’s to a new day, a renewed way of life, a renewed vocation, and God has in store for you a future that you may not fully fathom today.
+So, “What if” God is calling you to gather together in new ways of fellowship and fun where you can support one another.
+“What if” God is inviting you to even more ways of service and local mission in which, you continue to feed those in need, where your current mission expands even more to provide for the destitute, where you can continue to help families in our midst who cannot care for themselves.
+“What if” God is calling you to renew and expand our Christian formation programs to grow our faith together for all ages.

-The two disciples on the Road with Jesus eyes were opened and they recognized him.
-Jesus does not abandon us in the mission before us, he walks the journey with us, and we must travel with Jesus seeking his leading, as we walk the road God has in store for us, we must do so with hope and expectation.
+The two disciples on the Road to Emmaus with Jesus eyes were opened and they recognized him.
+Jesus will not abandon you in the mission before you, he walks the journey with you, and you must travel with Jesus seeking his leading, as you walk the road God has in store for you with hope and expectation.